noramik/INF250-H22/README.md

 # INF250-H22

-Github repo for the course INF250 fall 2022
+Github repo for the course INF250 - Image Analysis